SOFTS-London cocoa hits near three month low; sugar, coffee gain

 * Higher energy prices in Brazil are boosting sugar, potentially increasing the amount of cane used to produce ethanol rather than sugar.

-* On the downside though, Brazil rains continue to improve the outlook for the next crop, while the Indian and Thai harvests are progressing well.
+* On the downside though, rains in Brazil continue to improve the outlook for the next crop, while the Indian and Thai harvests are progressing well.

 * Dealers noted sugar is struggling to breach 20 cents as funds are cutting their long position.